BryceVandegrift/hot-plate/Build.md

 #### Optional Parts

-The ISCP header (J2) on the control board is optional if you get your ATTINY84A pre-programmed or use another method to program it besides ISCP.
+The ICSP header (J2) on the control board is optional if you get your ATTINY84A pre-programmed or use another method to program it besides ICSP.

 #### 3D Printed Parts